 Watch the 14-minute long Giacomini Wetlands Restored video at OpenRoad.TV

 Point Reyes National Seashore Association and the National Park Service are working with National Geographic to organize a BioBlitz on March 28-29, 2014 in the GIacomini Weltands, learn more here and get involved in citizen science.

 Your Contributions Make Our Work a Success

 As the primary nonprofit cooperating association of the park, Point Reyes National Seashore Association (PRNSA) was instrumental in this project's success.
 Through a capital campaign and with support from our members, PRNSA was able to raise $6.2 million dollars for the restoration phase and collaborated with the National Park Service on managing all fiscal elements associated with the project.
 Funding to PRNSA for the restoration was provided by the generous giving of members, individual donors, and major grants from the Gordon and Betty Moore Foundation, California Coastal Conservancy, California State Water Resources Control Board, Wildlife Conservation Board, National Fish and Wildlife Foundation, and the U.S. Fish and Wildlife Service.

 PRNSA and its partners receive a 2009 Partners in Conservation Award for their work on the Giacomini Restoration Project.
-The award was one of 26 national awards to individuals and organizations presented at a ceremony at Interior headquarters in Washington, D.C. to honor those who achieve natural resource goals in collaboration and partnership with others.
+The award was one of 26 national awards given to individuals and organizations and presented at a ceremony at Interior Headquarters in Washington, D.C. to honor those who achieve natural resource goals in collaboration and partnership with others.
 The Partners in Conservation Awards demonstrate that our greatest conservation legacies often emerge when stakeholders, agencies, and citizens from a wide range of backgrounds come together to address shared challenges.